Memory Now Works Behind the Conversation

 The new split keeps the model present

-That is the compromise: the model you chose stays in the conversation, and memory keeps working behind it.
+The model you chose stays in the conversation, and memory keeps working behind it.

 Durable changes stay scoped and reviewable